aslatter/aws-eks-sandbox/README.md

 nor have I configured the pod-readiness gate to make what I'm doing safe.

-The following demo app should be publically reachable:
+The following demo app should be publicly reachable:

 ```yaml
 ---